emielkwakkel/movie-app/readme.md

   <ion-tab [root]="tab2Root" tabTitle="Featured" tabIcon="heart"></ion-tab>
 </ion-tabs>
 ```
-To view a list of all posible icons have a look at [IonIcons](https://ionicframework.com/docs/ionicons/)
+To view a list of all posible icons have a look at [IonIcons](https://ionicframework.com/docs/ionicons/), more information on tabs can be found at the [docs](https://ionicframework.com/docs/components/#tabs-icon-text).

 Open `./src/pages/tabs/tabs.ts` and add the references to the pages to the class.
 ```typescript